mdkalish/haml_v_slim_benchmark/README.md

 - Template rendering is most often not a bottleneck anyways: after the first render, contents will be loaded from cache as ready htmls.
   Fragment caching is not accounted for in this benchmark.

+### BREAKDOWN

+- Slim is **much** faster
+- Slim is **much** cleaner
+- Slim supports HTML streaming, HAML doesn't
+- Haml would be Slim if it were well-written, but it isn't

+#### Why everybody is not switching to Slim?

+- No one cares about promoting Slim.
+[The author wrote it for his own use]  (https://github.com/slim-template/slim/issues/386#issuecomment-16690419).
+- Haml has been around for a much longer time and programmers are very conservative people.
+In general we have much trouble with accepting new things, no matter if better or worse. ([From Crockford](https://www.youtube.com/watch?v=JxAXlJEmNMg))

+#### Conclusion:

+Using Haml can be rationalised only by a habit.
+It has been around for a longer time than Slim and this is the only reason it is still in use.

+Use Haml if:
+  - don't use Haml
+  - it has nothing to trump Slim but the length of service

+Use Slim if:
+  - you want lightning-fast parsing (almost as fast as ERB, up to 9 times faster than Haml)
+  - you care about readibility and aesthetics

+Further reading:
+- [Very extensive, comprehensive, and detailed benchmark](https://sephinrothcn.wordpress.com/2014/04/14/slim-vs-haml-performance-perspective/).
+The bottom line is Slim is maybe the best and Haml is definitely the worst.
+- There is [Hamlit gem](https://github.com/k0kubun/hamlit) which is an attempt to _slim the Haml_, said to be almost 9 times faster than Haml, thus also faster than Erb and Slim, but it's a young project (started in March 2015) **with limitations**.